suavelad/Python_Mini_Projects/README.md

 # Python_Mini_Projects
-This contains some mini command-line python projects.
+This contains some mini command-line python projects such as:

+# Simple Caculator
+# Simple Email Sender
+# Password Generator
+# etc